railwayapp/docs/src/docs/tutorials/deploying-a-monorepo.md

 ## 6. Directory setup

-Both of our apps deploy from subdirectories, so we need to tell Railway where they are located.
+Both of our apps deploy from subdirectories of our monorepo, so we need to tell Railway where they are located.

 - Open the Frontend service to its service settings and you will see a **Root Directory** option, in this case, we will set it to `/frontend`